3D modeling vs Sculpting

 Hardware Requirements: High-quality digital sculpting often requires powerful hardware, which may not be accessible to everyone due to cost constraints.

-Edit: Making significant alterations to sculpted models can be difficult and might necessitate starting the sculpting process anew, posing challenges in terms of flexibility for edits.
+Edit: Making significant alterations to sculpted models can be difficult and may require starting the sculpting process anew, limiting flexibility for subsequent edits.

 Ultimately, the choice between 3D modeling vs sculpting hinges on the specific needs of the project, the preferences and skill set of the artist, and the desired outcome.
 Some projects may benefit from the precision and efficiency of 3D modeling, while others may find the benefits from the intuitive nature of sculpting more fitting.
 In many cases, artists and designers may find value in combining both approaches to leverage their respective strengths and create well-rounded, dynamic results.